BurnEmDown/ProjectC/README.md

 # ProjectC
 Maman14 Project, Assembler Machine
-This Project made by two students from the same group study
+This Project was made by two students from the same study group

 Semester: 2017a
 Coordinator: Michal Abimor